TheFourGreatErrors/alpha-rptr/README.md

     def options(self):
         return {}

-    # override this bot class function to setup warmup candlestick data - needed for your indicators to calculate from sufficient lenght of candlestick historical data
+    # Override this bot class function to set the length of historical candlestick data required for your indicators
-    # in our case here we have our longest source requirement length 18(sma2) so 100 is more than enough
+    # In our case, the longest indicator we use requires 18(sma2) historical candle data values, so 100 is more than enough
     def ohlcv_len(self):
         return 100

     def strategy(self, action, open, close, high, low, volume):
         # this is your strategy function
         # use action argument for mutli timeframe implementation, since a timeframe string will be passed as `action`

+        # Determine the lot size for your orders
-        # get lot or set your own value which will be used to size orders
+        # You can set your own value or use your account balance, e.g. lot = self.exchange.get_balance()
-        # don't forget to round properly - Binance Futures and FTX should round automatically now, so you dont need to pass `round_decimals` argument or leave it None
-        # careful default lot is about 20x your account size !!!
+        # Default lot is about 20 times your account size, so use with caution!
-        # its always best log the values prior going live!
-        lot = round(self.exchange.get_lot() / 20, 3)
+        lot = self.exchange.get_lot()

-        # Example of a callback function, which we can utilize for order execution etc.
+        # Example of a callback function, which can be used for order execution
+        # For example, this function will log a message when a long or short entry order is successfully executed
         def entry_callback(avg_price=close[-1]):
             long = True if self.exchange.get_position_size() > 0 else False
             logger.info(f"{'Long' if long else 'Short'} Entry Order Successful")

-        # if you are using minute granularity or multiple timeframes its important to use `action` as its going pass a timeframe string
+        # if you are using minute granularity or multiple timeframes
+        # its important to use `action` its going pass a timeframe string
-        # this way you can separate functionality and use proper ohlcv timeframe data that get passed each time
+        # This way, you can separate different operations and OHLCV timeframe data that gets passed each time
         if action == '1m':
-            #if you use minute_granularity you can make use of 1m timeframe for various operations
+            # Perform operations on 1-minute timeframe data (if minute_granularity is used)
             pass
         if action == '15m':
             # indicator lengths
             fast_len = self.input('fast_len', int, 6)
             slow_len = self.input('slow_len', int, 18)

-            # setting indicators, they usually take source and length as arguments
+            # Calculate the indicators using the OHLCV data and indicator lengths as arguments
             sma1 = sma(close, fast_len)
             sma2 = sma(close, slow_len)

-            # entry conditions
+            # Define the entry conditions for long and short positions
             long_entry_condition = crossover(sma1, sma2)
             short_entry_condition = crossunder(sma1, sma2)

-            # setting a simple stop loss and profit target in % using built-in simple profit take and stop loss implementation
+            # Set a simple stop loss and profit target as percentages of entry price
-            # which is placing the sl and tp automatically after entering a position
+            # Use the built-in `sltp` method to automatically place the stop loss and profit target after entering a position
-            # rounding on Binance Futures abd FTX is now automatic so remove `round_decimals` or set it `None`
-            self.exchange.sltp(profit_long=1.25, profit_short=1.25, stop_long=1, stop_short=1.1, round_decimals=0)
+            self.exchange.sltp(profit_long=1.25, profit_short=1.25, stop_long=1, stop_short=1.1)

-            # example of calculation of stop loss price 0.8% round on 2 decimals hardcoded inside this class
-            # sl_long = round(close[-1] - close[-1]*0.8/100, 2)
-            # sl_short = round(close[-1] - close[-1]*0.8/100, 2)

-            # order execution logic
+            # Execute orders based on entry conditions
             if long_entry_condition:
+                # Enter a long position with the specified
+                # lot, size and a callback function to be executed upon order execution
-                # entry - True means long for every other order other than entry use self.exchange.order() function
+                # for non entry orders consider self.exchange.order() function
                 self.exchange.entry("Long", True, lot, callback=entry_callback)
-                # stop loss hardcoded inside this class
-                #self.exchange.order("SLLong", False, lot, stop=sl_long, reduce_only=True, when=False)

             if short_entry_condition:
+                # Enter a short position with the specified
+                # lot, size and a callback function to be executed upon order execution
-                # entry - False means short for every other order other than entry use self.exchange.order() function
+                # for non entry orders consider self.exchange.order() function
                 self.exchange.entry("Short", False, lot, callback=entry_callback)
-                # stop loss hardcoded inside this class
-                # self.exchange.order("SLShort", True, lot, stop=sl_short, reduce_only=True, when=False)

-            # storing history for entry signals, you can store any variable this way to keep historical values
+           # Store historical entry signals, you can store any variable this way to keep historical values
             self.isLongEntry.append(long_entry_condition)
             self.isShortEntry.append(short_entry_condition)

-            # OHLCV and indicator data, you can access history using list index
-            # log indicator values
-            logger.info(f"sma1: {sma1[-1]}")
-            logger.info(f"second last sma2: {sma2[-2]}")
-            # log last candle OHLCV values
-            logger.info(f"open: {open[-1]}")
-            logger.info(f"high: {high[-1]}")
-            logger.info(f"low: {low[-1]}")
-            logger.info(f"close: {close[-1]}")
-            logger.info(f"volume: {volume[-1]}")
-            # log history entry signals
-            #logger.info(f"long entry signal history list: {self.isLongEntry}")
-            #logger.info(f"short entry signal history list: {self.isShortEntry}")
 ```

 ## Strategy Session Persistence